 When the pop-up dialog opens, click on the “Change date and time settings…” link.

-The Date and Time box should open, once it has click on the “Change date and time…” button.
+The Date and Time box displays.
+Click the “Change date and time…” button.

-At last after all that clicking, you will arrive at the “Customize Format” Window.
-Here is where we will customize the way that Windows displays the date.
-The field that you will want to customize is called “Short date:”.
-You can make it display in any format that you would like, see the legend below the screenshot for some examples.
+At last, after all that clicking, you will arrive at the “Customize Format” dialog box.
+Here is where we will customize the way Windows displays the date.
+The field you want to customize is called “Short date:”.
+You can make it display in any format that you would like.
+See the legend below the screenshot for some examples.

 You can configure your options using a combination of any of the letters below.

 M = Month